 Fees and charges

-North Ayrshire Council, applies the recommended scale of charges as agreed by Association of Port Health Authorities.
+North Ayrshire Council, in line with many other local authorities and port health authorities within the UK, apply the recommended scale of charges as agreed by Association of Port Health Authorities.
+These were reviewed and came into force on 1 April 2022.

 Ship inspection charges by gross tonnage